 ● Surgical-Style Fabric Masks ‐ Fabric masks should be washed and fully dried after each day’s wear.
 Individuals should follow the CDC guidance for washing cloth face masks available here.
 Appropriate cleaning of the mask is the responsibility of the individual.

-B. Masks for Students – The Division of Student Affairs, in coordination with the PPE Task Force, will provide masks to students on the Norman campus through various distribution channels including but not limited to: residence halls, orientation/welcome events, Oklahoma Memorial Union, South Oval, and Greek chapter facilities.
-Other campus locations will be announced soon.
+B. Masks for Students – The Division of Student Affairs, in coordination with the PPE Task Force, has provided masks to students on the Norman campus through various distribution channels.
+Masks are available for students throughout the semester Student Life, Housing and Food, and Fit + Rec, and will be available for purchase at various vending machines across campus.

 ● Students may also provide their own masks that comply with the OU masking policy.